perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 One drawback to this approach is that this script creates a brand-new session.
-It won't work properly if you run it a second time while the [development]{.cf .ic} session is currently running.
-You could modify the script to check if a session with that name already exists by using the [tmux has-session]{.cf .ic} command and only create the session if it's not there, like this:
+It won't work properly if you run it a second time while the [development] session is currently running.
+You could modify the script to check if a session with that name already exists by using the [tmux has-session] command and only create the session if it's not there, like this:

 ::: livecodelozenge